kyrers/CTE-Solutions/README.md

 5. Get the block parent hash and block timestamp.
 If you look at the code, you'll notice that `block.blockhash(block.number - 1)` - that's why we get the parent hash of the block the transaction was included in;
 6. Compute the hash using the above values;
 7. Get the last byte of the hash, because the solution is an `uint8`, and convert it to number.
-3. When we have the correct number, we just need to call the `guess()` function and send 1 ETH to it again.
+8. When we have the correct number, we just need to call the `guess()` function and send 1 ETH to it again.

 So, to solve this challenge just add the required information to the code and run `npx hardhat run scripts/lottery/guessTheRandomNumber.js --network ropsten`.

+### Guess the New Number
+This challenge gets a little bit trickier because the answer is calculated when we call the guess function.
+One approach to solve this challenge is to create a contract that computes the answer and call the challenge guess function in the same block.
+This way, our answer is always correct.
+You will find the contract in `contracts/guessTheNewNumberSolver.sol`.
+Once again, the code is commented and explained.
+Still, here are the steps needed:
+1. Look at the contract and understand what it is doing.
+The contract has comments explaining everything.
+2. We need to deploy the contract.
+User your account so you can get your ETH back later, after solving the challenge;
+3. Call the `guess()` function of the contract you just deployed.
+As a parameter, we need to send it the challenge address;
+4. Call the withdraw function to get your ETH back;

+So, to solve this challange first run `npx hardhat compile` to compile the contract.
+Then, add the required information to the code and run
+`npx hardhat run scripts/lottery/guessTheNewNumber.js --network ropsten`